the benefits of healing tears and how crying brings health to our bodies

 Lots and lots of tears.

-I read a quote somewhere around year 5 of my journey that said:
+I read a quote somewhere around year 5 of my journey that I have been leaning into again the last few weeks that said:

 "Occasionally, weep deeply over the life that you hoped would be.
 Grieve the losses.
 Feel the pain.
 Then wash your face, trust God, and embrace the life that he’s given you."
 (You can read the entire blog post of John Piper's HERE!)